Simple API Integration

 const slaThreshold = this.getSLAThreshold(serviceName);

-if (duration <= slaThreshold) {
+if (interval <= slaThreshold) {

 this.metrics.increment(`api.sla.met.${serviceName}`);